burcgokden/SDPA-Transformer-Wrapper/README.md

 This repository is the implementation of Scaled Dot  Product Attention (SDPA) Transformer model within a wrapper code suite for training and evaluation.
 The details of the transformer model can be found in [Transformer model for language understanding](https://www.tensorflow.org/text/tutorials/transformer)

-This training and evaluation suite was used to evaluate a SDPA transformer model for Turkish-English and Portuguese-English translation tasks in the research article: [Power Law Graph Transformer for Machine Translation and Representation Learning](https://github.com/burcgokden/Power-Law-Graph-Transformer/blob/main/plgt_paper.pdf)
+This training and evaluation suite was used to train and evaluate a SDPA transformer model for Turkish-English and Portuguese-English translation tasks in the research article: [Power Law Graph Transformer for Machine Translation and Representation Learning](https://arxiv.org/abs/2107.02039)

 #### Key Features